DeepOSets: Non-Autoregressive In-Context Learning with Permutation-Invariance Inductive Bias: Methods

-Note that the target function $f$ {\em is not fixed} as in traditional supervised learning but varies both at training and inference time.
-In addition, the ICL supervised learning operator must be able to handle in-context examples of varying length $n$.
-Together with the fact that the problem is permutation-invariant to the arrangement of in-context examples, this implies that this form of ICL is an example of {\em set learning}.
+In our study, following previous ICL investigations in regression, training employs noiseless data (but testing is performed on noisy data).
+Hence, the prompt at training time is:

-Furthermore, even though the prompt can be handled in a sequential manner using an auto-regressive model, such as the transformer, there is no such requirement in supervised learning, and the prompt can be processed in parallel in a more efficient manner, which is the approach we adopt here.
+Training is performed on multiple prompts corresponding to different functions $f$ picked randomly from $\sH$.
+At testing time, the objective is to use a given user prompt consisting of a noisy test dataset $D^*_n = \{(\bx^*_1,y^*_1),\ldots,(\bx^*_n,y^*_n)\}$ and a test point $\v{x}^*_{q}$ to infer $f(\v{x}^*_{q})$, {\em without any further training}.
+Note that the target function $f$ {\em is not fixed} as in traditional regression but varies both at training and testing time.
+In addition, the ICL regression operator must be able to handle in-context examples of varying length~$n$.
+In sequential architectures, this is accomplished by processing the prompt autoregressively; however, this is not required and the prompt could be in principle processed in parallel in a more efficient manner, which is what we propose in this paper.
+Notice also that the problem is permutation-invariant to the arrangement of in-context examples.
+Hence, ICL in regression tasks is an example of {\em set learning}.